opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     4. Press the OK button.

-.. note:: Folders can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, xsheet, or work area.
+.. note:: Folders can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, Xsheet, or work area.

 .. note:: When a level is loaded, OpenToonz checks if its syntax matches one of the level formats specified into Preferences>Loading>Level Settings by Format.In this case the Level Settings specified when the corresponding Edit pop up is opened will be applied.
 It is possible to add as many format as you want defining them by a Regular Expression.
 This way, different settings can be automatically applied to different kind of levels.